-This course continues the development of knowledge, skills, and attitudes to provide acute, ambulatory, and home care for selected health problems.
+Students continue the development of knowledge, skills, and attitudes to provide acute, ambulatory, and home care for selected health problems.
 Students apply the nursing process, integrating concepts of illness and disease management, and health promotion.

-The course emphasizes roles of the provider of care, designer/manager/coordinator of care, and interprofessional collaborator in complex nursing situations.
+The roles of the provider of care, designer/manager/coordinator of care, and interprofessional collaborator in complex nursing situations are emphasized.